 Year 8 follows an ambitious and bespoke curriculum plan which enables students to maximise their progress so that they are ready to move on to their next step in the language acquisition process.
-Lessons aim to broaden students' perception of languages and engage students in cultural aspects of Spanish, such as traditions.
+Lessons aim to broaden students' perception of languages and engage students in cultural aspects of French, such as celebrations and traditions.
 Students are also taught about the importance of learning a language and the use of languages in the workplace.
 Progress is tracked through formal and informal assessment tasks, such as end of module assessments and homework assignments.
-Teacher feedback guides students' next steps so that students are able to improve their work and set targets for future learning.
+Teacher feedback guides students' next steps so that students can improve their work and set targets for future learning.